 Your drain may be removed in 2 to 3 days.
-You will be taught how to care for your tracheostomy tube and stoma.
+You will be taught how to care for your laryngectomy tube and stoma.
 You will learn how to safely shower.
 You must be careful not to let water enter through your stoma.

 Speech rehabilitation with a speech therapist will help you relearn how to speak.